Yaya Diallo: Biography

 _Drumming: Dancing is the Other Healing Art.
 In Yaya Diallo's Tradition, music is a remedy for psychological and physical problems.
 From page B1 Citilighte Thursday January 30, 1997, Ottawa.
 Canada.

 _Lexington Wellness Center.
 Percussion with Passion.
 African master drums up enthusiasm.
 Yaya Diallo demonstrated some of the finer points of African drumming in a workshop at the Lexington Wellness Center.
 Drumming is more than the rhythm to the Mali native.
 See Drumming B3, Local News, 23, 1997 Lexington, KY.

 _Mirror: Books Rhythm of life.
 The Healing Drum African Wisdom teachings.
 By his account, Yaya Diallo was born in foolish Union.
 Mirror, Montreal Canada.
 August 16–23, 1990 Vol. 6, p.
 27 By Andrew Jones.

 _Don't try to impress Yaya Diallo Ginaw Bone Indian.
 Mali drummer Yaya Diallo tells with one beat of the drum what level of drummer he is teaching.
-The Harold-Times, Vol. 115, no. 75.
+The Herald-Times, Vol. 115, no. 75.
 Bloomington, Indiana.
 By Kathleen Mills.

 _Omega Institute.
 Celebrating 25 years, At the threshold of the African soul, Village Voice.
 By Yaya Diallo.
 Drum and Dance Workshops and Concert.
 July 22–26, pp. 56.
 Omega May–October 2002 Rhenebeck, NY.

 _Centre College.
 Danville, KY.
 African voices festival celebrates African and African-American culture.
 Events include and evening of music from Mali by Yaya Diallo, a musician and author.
 He will do two workshops, drumming and dance in Vahikamp Theater and a concert of January 14.
 Diallo will also talk and perform at a program titled "The Healing Drum African Wisdom Teachings".
 Center News, January 6, 2011, Kathy Nelsen.